hjbar/stage_m1/README.md

 ### Code reuse and plagiarism

-Reusing third-party code is allowed, as long as (1) the code license allows this form of review, and (2) you carefully indicate which parts of the code are not yours -- mark it clearly in the code itself, and mention it explicitly in your REPORT.md file.
+Reusing third-party code is allowed, as long as (1) the code license allows this form of reuse, and (2) you carefully indicate which parts of the code are not yours -- mark it clearly in the code itself, and mention it explicitly in your REPORT.md file.